Azure/data-api-builder/docs/local-authentication.md

 ## Use the `StaticWebApps` provider

-The `StaticWebApps` authentication provider instructs Data API Builder to look for a set of Http headers only present when running within a Static Web Apps environment.
+The `StaticWebApps` authentication provider instructs Data API builder to look for a set of Http headers only present when running within a Static Web Apps environment.
 Such Http headers can be set by the client when running locally to simulate an authenticated user including any role membership or custom claims.

-- **Note:** The client defined Http headers described in this section will only work locally [because they would be dropped](https://learn.microsoft.com/en-us/azure/static-web-apps/user-information?tabs=javascript#:~:text=When%20a%20user%20is%20logged%20in%2C%20the%20x%2Dms%2Dclient%2Dprincipal%20header%20is%20added%20to%20the%20requests%20for%20user%20information%20via%20the%20Static%20Web%20Apps%20edge%20nodes.) when in a real Static Web Apps environment.
+- **Note:** The client defined Http headers described in this section will only work locally [because they would be dropped](https://learn.microsoft.com/azure/static-web-apps/user-information?tabs=javascript#:~:text=When%20a%20user%20is%20logged%20in%2C%20the%20x%2Dms%2Dclient%2Dprincipal%20header%20is%20added%20to%20the%20requests%20for%20user%20information%20via%20the%20Static%20Web%20Apps%20edge%20nodes.) when in a real Static Web Apps environment.

 Make sure that in the configuration file you are using the `StaticWebApps` authentication provider.
 The `host` configuration section should look like the following: